China’s childbirth conundrum sees costs keep people from getting on board for baby boom

 With the population and labour force simultaneously shrinking, Du also warned of declining consumption and investment demand.

-These shifts require China to adapt its economic growth model, moving away from factor-driven growth and improving total factor productivity, he said.
+These shifts require China to adapt its economic growth model.
+It must move away from factor-driven growth and improve total factor productivity, he said.